 - (i) In general, the landfill is functioning as intended.
-The landfill areas (Cell 1 and Cell2) are in good and stable condition. - (ii) The storm water diches and the perimeter haul road are in good functional condition.The recently added toe ditch at the south side is functioning as designed. - (iii) The south ditch at the toe of the support berm indicated excessive vegetation growth at the east section of the ditch. - (iv) Overall, the leachate pond is in good and stable condition including the west slope repair.
-The storm-water pond is functioning as designed and adequately handling the runoff water. - (v) Sparse vegetation observed at the temporary cover of Cell 1 should be re-seeded and/or maintained. - (vi) Excessive vegetation at the leachate and storm water ponds should be maintained on a regular basis.
+The landfill areas (Cell 1 and Cell2) are in good and stable condition. - (ii) The storm water diches and the perimeter haul road are in good functional condition.

+The recently added toe ditch at the south side is functioning as designed. - (iii) Previously observed excessive vegetation in the south ditch at the toe of the support berm was cleared. - (iv) Sparse vegetation observed at the temporary cover of Cell 1. - (v) Overall, the leachate pond is in good and stable condition including the west slope repair.
+The storm-water pond is functioning as designed and adequately handling the runoff water.
+The outlet ends of the leachate pipe had debris built up and excessive vegetation at the riprap letdown. - (vi) Excessive vegetation at the leachate and storm water ponds should be maintained on a regular basis.